remix-run/remix/docs/guides/single-fetch.md

   - `headers.append` can be used to set the same header from both a parent and child handler
   - `headers.delete` can be used to delete a value set by a parent handler, but not a value set from a child handler

-Because Single Fetch supports naked object returns, and you no longer need to return a `Response` instance to set status/headers, the `json`/`redirect`/`redirectDocument`/`defer` utilities can be considered deprecated when using Single Fetch.
+Because Single Fetch supports naked object returns, and you no longer need to return a `Response` instance to set status/headers, the `json`/`redirect`/`redirectDocument`/`defer` utilities should be considered deprecated when using Single Fetch.

-**\*However**, this does not mean you need to change them all right away in order to adopt Single Fetch!\*

 These utilities will remain for the rest of Remix v2, and it's likely that in a future version they'll be available via something like [`remix-utils`][remix-utils] (or they're also very easy to re-implement yourself).